CRModders/CRM-2/spec/revision-2/dir.md

 You define your modpack metadata in the `pack.json`. \
 Optionally you can override config and stuff too.
 For that you can include either:
-- a `overrides` folder inside the zip.
+- an `overrides` folder inside the zip.
 The contents of the overrides folder will be copied to the respective in game folders. \
-    NOTE: It applies to both the client and the server.
+    NOTE: This applies to both the client and the server.

 - a `client-overrides` AND/OR a `server-overrides` folder \
     As the name suggests, `client-overrides` folder is used for client side overrides and `server-overrides` is used for server side.